wix-incubator/wix-code-docs/wix-ecom-backend/wix-ecom-backend/DiscountRules/guides/1-discountRules-intro.md

   - Triggers and discounts can have multiple scopes.

 - **Trigger**: A set of conditions that must be met for a discount to become applicable.
 Triggers can be chained so that more than 1 condition must be met.
-2 types of trigger are supported:
   - **Default triggers:** These built-in triggers fire when a specified minimum/maximum item quantity (e.g., "at least 5 items") or cart subtotal (e.g., "no more than $100") is reached.
 For this trigger to fire, the items must also be part of a defined scope.
-  - **Custom triggers:** Using the [Custom Trigger Integration SPI](LINK) you can create any condition you want.
-For example, a trigger that only fires between 8pm-10pm on Mondays and Thursdays, and only on a rainy day.